haondt/CommentCounter/README.md

 python3 -m pytest -s
 ```

-Ensure you have created a `praw.ini` based of off `praw.template.ini`, and start the app with `python3 App.py`.
+Ensure you have created a `praw.ini` based of off `praw.template.ini`, and start the bot with `python3 App.py`.

 Summon bot with `/u/{botname} {term_1} {term_2} ... {term_n}`.
 Bot will reply with a table of counts for the number of top-level comments in the thread containing each term.